jayalakshmi1994/jayalakshmi1994.github.io/README.md

 * Recorded timeline traces to find the frame rate.
 * In UpdatePosition() function and in the  changePizzaSizes() function the 'querySelectorAll' is changed to 'getElementsByClassName' and querySelector() is changed to to getElementById().

+D) Part 3: Measure

+* Page speed can be measured at :https://developers.google.com/speed/pagespeed/insights/
+* Developer tool is used for further measurements.